-2. We are justified by faith & not by the Law, so the deeds of the Law no longer have value.
+2. We Are Justified by Faith & Not by the Law, So Seeking to Observe the Law Is Wrong.
 In Romans 3:20 and 28, Paul says:

-"Therefore by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin. ...
-Therefore we conclude that a man is justified by faith apart from the deeds of the law."
+Therefore by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin. ...
+Therefore we conclude that a man is justified by faith apart from the deeds of the law.

-And in Galatians 2:15-16 & 21:
+Also, in Galatians 2:15-16 & 21 he says:

-"We who are Jews by nature, and not sinners of the Gentiles, knowing that a man is not justified by the works of the law but by faith in Yeshua the Messiah, even we have believed in Messiah Yeshua, that we might be justified by faith in Messiah and not by the works of the law; for by the works of the law no flesh shall be justified. ...
-I do not set aside the grace of God; for if righteousness comes through the law, then Messiah died in vain."
+We who are Jews by nature, and not sinners of the Gentiles, knowing that a man is not justified by the works of the law but by faith in Yeshua the Messiah, even we have believed in Messiah Yeshua, that we might be justified by faith in Messiah and not by the works of the law; for by the works of the law no flesh shall be justified. ...
+I do not set aside the grace of God; for if righteousness comes through the law, then Messiah died in vain.